WeblateOrg/weblate/docs/vcs.rst

 Verifying SSH host keys
 ~~~~~~~~~~~~~~~~~~~~~~~

-Weblate automatically remembers the SSH host keys on first access and remembers
+Weblate automatically stores the SSH host keys on first access and remembers
 them for further use.

-In case you want to verify them before connecting to the repository, verify the
+In case you want to verify the key fingerpring before connecting to the repository, verify the
 SSH host keys of the servers you are going to access in :guilabel:`Add host
 key`, from the same section of the admin interface.
 Enter the hostname you are
 going to access (e.g. ``gitlab.com``), and press :guilabel:`Submit`.
 Verify